 Incumbent Worker Training is another type of training for employers to utilize.
 It is training designed to meet the special requirements of an employer (or group of employers) to retain a skilled workforce or avert the need to lay off employees by assisting workers in obtaining the skills necessary to retain employment and conducted with a commitment by the employer to retain or avert laying off incumbent worker(s) that are trained in order to increase the competitiveness of the employee and/or employer.
 The reimbursement level to employers for this type of training is determined by the size of the employer's workforce.
-In PY 21 to date, seven employers have taken advantage of this program to train 19 individuals.
+In PY 23 to date, six employers have taken advantage of this program to train 23 individuals.
 We anticipate this program to continue to grow in popularity with our area employers as information about the program spreads.

 Strengths of the system in Region VI: The Region VI service area employers and job seekers have access to a variety of training options as shown in the prior paragraphs of Section D. The service providers strive to offer training which provides demand occupation employment, and the employer training options offer the employer opportunities for providing training to their employees which will meet the employer's specific needs.
-Employer services in Region VI have due to the addition of an Employer Representative/Apprenticeship Specialist who has been able to meet with employer and other community groups to provide information about all these programs and services.
+Services such as On-the-Job Training (OJT), Incumbent Worker Training, Transitional Training, and Customized Training provided to employers in Region VI have increased due to the addition of an Outreach Coordinator who has been able to meet with employer and other community groups to provide information about all these programs and services.
 Additionally, collaboration with other partner agencies and staff, such as the Veteran LVER's staff, have helped to ensure that the employers receive a full array of information when visited by the staff from various programs in the region.
 Weaknesses of the system in Region VI: With the increase in the use of the internet to provide some workforce system services virtually to customers, the lack of adequate broadband capabilities in the rural parts of the region have raised concern over the success of broadening the use of virtual technology in the future.
 Since the use of this virtual technology will only increase in the future, investment in broadband expansion will continue to be vitally important to the region.

-(E) A description of the Local Board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), including goals relating to the performance accountability measures based on primary indicators of performance described in Section 116(b)(2)(A) of WIOA in order to support Local Area economic growth and economic self-sufficiency

-The Region VI WDB will fully support and provide services to customers in Region VI in alignment with the state vision for the workforce development system.
-That vision recognizes the vital importance of West Virginia's employers having a well-trained workforce-ready labor force, while additionally providing more individuals with the opportunity to be productive members of that labor force.
+(E) A description of the Local Board's strategic vision and goals for preparing an educated and skilled workforce (including youth and individuals with barriers to employment), including goals relating to the performance accountability measures based on primary indicators of performance described in Section 116(b)(2)(A) of WIOA in order to support Local Area economic growth and economic self-sufficiency workforce-ready labor force, while additionally providing more individuals with the opportunity to be productive members of that labor force.
 This vision will be accomplished through the implementation of strategies and services by the Region VI WDB which mirror the state level strategies and goals.
 The following goals will be supported by the Region VI WDB:

+The Region VI WDB will fully support and provide services to customers in Region VI in alignment with the state vision for the workforce development system.
+That vision recognizes the vital importance of West Virginia's employers having a well-trained